pragtical/scm/README.md

   - modifications
 * Display blame information for active document line.
   - View the diff changes for the associated commit.
+* View the commits history list for the entire project and also for a specific file or directory path.
+  - View the diff of any commit on the list

 ## TODO

 There is still missing functionality, but some of the following comes to mind:

 - [ ] Pull and push
+- [ ] be able to commit current changes
+- [ ] maybe colorize tabs text depending on the file status
 - [x] detecting if the SCM binaries are missing
 - [x] maybe... allow configuring the SCM binaries path
-- [ ] maybe colorize tabs text depending on the file status
 - [x] restoring a file to a previous state
-- [ ] view the commit history of project or file
+- [x] view the commit history of project or file
 - [x] view diff of a specific file: `scm:file-diff`
 - [x] add, rename and remove files in version control
-- [ ] be able to commit current changes

 Suggestions for how to implement the above features are welcome as other ideas not listed above.